-1. Approval of the subject request would be consistent with the specific purpose and intent of KCC 20.36.010.

-- 2. Approval of the subject request would be consistent with policy E-101 of the King County Comprehensive Plan. - 3.
+- 1. Approval of the subject request would be consistent with the specific purpose and intent of KCC 20.36.010. - 2.
+Approval of the subject request would be consistent with policy E-101 of the King County Comprehensive Plan. - 3.
 Of the points recommended, the subject request meets the mandatory criteria of KCC 20.36.100 as indicated:

 Open space resources

-Aquifer protection area 5

 Buffer to public or current use classified land 3

-Rural open space 5

-Scenic resource, viewpoint or view corridor 5
+Forest stewardship land 5

-Significant plant or ecological site 0
+Significant plant of ecological site 0

 Significant wildlife or salmonid habitat 5

 Special animal site 0

-Surface water quality buffer 5
+Surface water quality buffer 0

-Urban open space 0

 Watershed protection area 5

-Bonus categories

-Additional surface water quality buffer 5

-Limited public access because of resource sensitivity 0

-Easement and access 0

-TOTAL 38 points
+TOTAL 18 points